Revolutionize your video content with 6 Types of Video Editing

 - The editor selects the desired insertion point in the existing video sequence.

-- After that, inserts the new footage at that point, adjusting the timing and synchronization of the new content as necessary.
+- After that, insert the new footage at that point, adjusting the timing and synchronization of the new content as necessary.

 This editing type is a precise and effective way to update or enhance an existing video sequence.
 Still, executing can be challenging when working with complex visual and audio elements.